-After the first shock of a car accident, most people start to worry about whether they will be unable to work, how they will pay their everyday expenses, and how they will pay the enormous medical bills they are facing.
-Once they realize they need legal advice and protection, they may worry about how they will pay an attorney.
+After the first shock of a car accident, most people start to worry about whether they can work, how to pay their everyday expenses, and how to pay their enormous medical bills.
+Once they realize they need legal advice and protection, they may worry about how to pay an attorney.

 Unless they have had experience with the legal system, they may not know how an attorney charges or what to expect.
-There is no fixed amount a lawyer can charge for representing a client in a car accident claim.
-However, there are certain common fee structures that most personal injury lawyers follow.
+A lawyer doesn’t charge a fixed amount for representing a client in a car accident claim.
+However, most personal injury lawyers follow common fee structures.

 Attorneys base their fees on a combination of factors, such as the type and difficulty of the legal task, the amount of time required, the experience and knowledge of the attorney in that particular type of case, and the attorney’s overhead.

-Overhead is the cost of doing business and usually includes such expenses as rent, salaries, equipment, and continuing education, all of which may amount to approximately 35 percent to 50 percent of the legal fees charged.
+Overhead is the cost of doing business and usually includes expenses such as rent, salaries, equipment, and continuing education, all of which may amount to approximately 35 percent to 50 percent of the legal fees.
 Understanding the different types of fees allows you to make well-informed decisions.

 What are attorney fees?

 Attorney fees vary widely among states and from one law firm to another.
-The amount charged by the firm depends on the education and experience of the attorney, as well as the reputation of the firm.
-Fees typically cover legal advice, the production of documents, negotiation, and research, negotiations, and representation in court.
+The amount charged depends on the education and experience of the attorney, as well as the firm’s reputation.
+Fees typically cover legal advice, document production, research, negotiations, and court representation.

 Hiring an attorney usually starts with an initial consultation.
-During this time, the attorney will discuss the details of your case and answer all of your questions.
-One of the important questions you should ask is the amount the attorney charges the expected payment schedule of the fees.
-If you feel uncomfortable with the lawyer, or do not feel you can ask these questions, you should consider consulting someone else.
+During this time, the attorney will discuss your case details and answer all your questions.
+Ask what the attorney charges and the payment schedule.
+If you feel uncomfortable with the lawyer or do not feel you can ask these questions, you should consider consulting someone else.

 A car accident lawsuit is a type of personal injury case.
-If you suffered an injury in an accident that was not your fault, then under Florida law, you may be entitled to compensation.
+Under Florida law, you may be entitled to compensation if you suffered an injury in an accident that was not your fault.
 Only about 4 percent of personal injury cases go to trial.
 The majority of car accident cases settle out of court.

-In a typical settlement agreement, the injured person receives compensation in exchange for ending the lawsuit or if the injured person has not filed a lawsuit, releasing the responsible party from future financial liability.
+In a typical settlement agreement, the injured person receives compensation for ending or pledging not to file a lawsuit.

 How contingency fees work

 Many personal injury lawyers charge a contingency fee.
-These are commonly used in cases where a person has suffered an injury and is seeking financial compensation for their losses.
-The client and attorney agree that the attorney represents the client with no payment upfront, but the attorney may receive a portion of the client’s financial settlement if and when the client wins monetary compensation.
+These are common in cases where a person has suffered an injury and is seeking financial compensation for their losses.
+The client and attorney agree that the attorney represents the client with no payment upfront.
+Still, the attorney may receive a portion of the client’s financial settlement if and when the client wins monetary compensation.

-If the lawsuit is not successful, the client does not have to pay attorney fees.
-However, if the case is successful, the attorney receives a share of the recovery as payment based on the terms that the parties agree to in their contingency fee agreement.
+If the lawsuit is unsuccessful, the client does not have to pay attorney fees.
+However, if the case is successful, the attorney receives a share of the recovery as payment based on the terms of the contingency fee agreement.
 The advantage to this system for the client is that the injured person does not need to worry about paying attorneys fees while the case is making its way through litigation.

 After the case, the attorney collects their fee out of the money from the settlement, verdict, or judgment.